ajinkya-ch/CryoET-Simulation-ClassificationExperiment/README.md

 In order to validate that the simulation approach formulated in the paper can be used to assist cryo-ET analysis, we generated a dataset containing 15,000 samples, and used it to train and test two cryo-ET classification methods.
 This repository contains the code and results for the 'CNN based approach'.

 ### Dataset Used:
-We used three datasets of subtomograms of 32^3 voxels.
+We derived the orginal data from the Protein Data Bank.
+We then used three simulated datasets of subtomograms of 32^3 voxels.
 Each dataset had different SNR levels.
 The SNRs used were 0.03, 0.05 and positive infinity respectively.
 In each set, we obtained 5000 subtomograms of 10 classes.
 The 10 types of macromolecules and an example of the corresponding simulated cryo-ET slice could be found in the following figure:

 <p align="center">
   <img src="data.PNG"   />
 </p>

-### Model Architecture:
+### 3D-CNN Model Architecture:

 <p align="center">
   <img src="papermodelarch.PNG"  height='500' width='200' />